KiranUber/AV-Trips/README.md

                     THEN job_uuid END) AS served_av_dropped
 ```

-Over a recent window of 2.38 million trips:
+Across a recent 2.38 million trips:

-- Only 4 trips that were genuinely served by a registered AV were dropped by my rule (about 2 in a million).
+- Only 4 trips genuinely served by a registered AV got dropped.
+That's about 2 in a million.
-- None of those 4 had actually completed on an AV.
+- None of those 4 had finished on an AV anyway.
-- A large group (about 853,000) was correctly left out.
-These were trips where an AV was offered or matched but a human car actually did the trip (a re-dispatch).
-Those are not AV trips.
+- A big chunk, around 853,000, was left out on purpose.
+Those were trips where an AV got offered or matched but a human car ended up doing the ride (a re-dispatch), which isn't an AV trip.

-Adding the AV-vehicle registry as a third rule recovered zero completed trips, so I'm confident the two-signal rule is already complete.
+I also tried bolting the registry on as a third signal to see if it rescued anything.
+It rescued zero completed trips, so the two signals I already have are doing the job.

-### 5b.
-The "WeRide Abu Dhabi" question: I answered it
+### The WeRide Abu Dhabi worry

-There was a worry that I might be missing WeRide trips in Abu Dhabi.
-I split every trip my rule drops by partner and by what role the AV played:
+Someone raised the concern that I might be dropping WeRide trips in Abu Dhabi, so I checked it head on.
+I took every trip my rule drops and split it by partner and by what the AV was actually doing on that trip:

 ```sql
 CASE